 Volkswagen ID3 Cabriolet interior

 If the Volkswagen ID3 Cabriolet does go into production, it likely won’t happen soon.
-Assuming it’s now in the development stages, it could be well into 2022 or 2023 before you see the finished car.
+Assuming it’s now in the development stages, it could be well into 2024 before you see the finished car.

 Prices would probably start above £30,000 — a fair increase on the hatchback’s current £28,670 starting price.